About the Commission for Behavioral Health

 Pamela Baer

-Baer fills the Commission seat designated for a person with knowledge and experience in community-defined evidence practices and reducing behavioral health disparities.
+Seat: Person with knowledge and experience in community-defined evidence based practices and reducing behavioral health disparities

 Michael Bernick